daviddoo02/arc-bridge/README.md

     conda activate [name]
     pip install -r requirements.txt
     ```
-7. Launch the main program.
+7. Launch the entry script and follow the prompt to select robot type.
     ```sh
-    cd ..
     python robot_mujoco.py
     ```
+    Use `--help` to find other launching options.

     :warning: Use `mjpython` instead of `python` for MacOS user.
 8. Spy the communication rate and plot data.
     ```sh